cdesrosiers/nationsservice-rails/README.markdown

 Campus - a campus that is a subset of some institution Placement - the placement of a position in a locale

-== Data Sources
+## Data Sources

-The list of U.S. institutions used here is provided by The University of Texas as Austin: http://www.utexas.edu/world/univ/state/
+The list of U.S. institutions used here is provided by [*The University of Texas as Austin*](http://www.utexas.edu/world/univ/state/).